 - Opportunity Cost

-Before we discuss these techniques, it is important for you to understand the Discounted Cash Flow.
+Before we discuss these techniques, you need to understand the discounted cash flow.

 Discounted Cash Flow

 The value of money received today is greater than the money received in the future.

 For example, the value of 10,000 USD after ten years will be far lower than the current value of 10,000 USD.